-Ladies and gentleman I present to you a very special creation: Sweet potato gnocchi.
+Ladies and gentlemen, I present to you a very special creation: Sweet potato gnocchi.
 They are super delicious and those of us with certain food restrictions can still enjoy these.
-Because these bad boys are gluten free, grain free, paleo and nightshade free.
+Because these bad boys are gluten free, grain free, paleo, and nightshade free.
 It is actually not hard at all to make them so you should definitely give it a try.

 - Make sure you are very exact with the measurements of the ingredients.

 - Because eggs come in different shapes and fresh ingredients like sweet potato vary in their consistency, the dough might be stickier at times.
 If it is too sticky to roll into a ball add a little bit more tapioca and almond flour.

 - For the best outcome, I used two different kinds of sweet potatoes: Jewel and Japanese Sweet potatoes.
 Both are sometimes mislabeled as yams.
 Jewel sweet potatoes are one of the most common sweet potatoes and are easily identified by their orange skin and flesh.
 Japanese sweet potatoes have purple skin and butter-colored flesh.
 Be careful if you want to change the ratio of jewel versus Japanese sweet potato.
 Cooked Japanese sweet potatoes are drier than “regular” sweet potatoes and therefore require less flour for the gnocchi to stick together.